 What does interoperability mean in BIM?

-The exchange of data between several professionals within the same architectural project
+Data exchange between multiple professionals within the same architectural project

 BIM news